Learning Resources

 In subsequent years, the Lacks family protested the Johns Hopkins School of Medicine for the use of the cells without informing Mrs. Lacks or later obtaining her family’s consent.
 The school maintains that in sharing the cells, they have not profited from their use.

 In 2010, a historical marker honoring Henrietta Lacks was placed by the Virginia Department of Historic Resources in Mrs. Lacks’ hometown of Halifax, Virginia.
-Review Jamboard slide number eleven, and answer the question about the historical marker.
+Review slide number eleven, and answer the question about the historical marker.

 • Should her family receive compensation from the medical community?